-Assessment which requires, in part, group interaction within a certain time frame may have marks deducted if the late submission falls outside of the interaction period.
+Assessment which requires, in part, group interaction within a certain time frame may still have marks deducted if the late submission falls outside of the interaction period, even if still within the module period.

-Any assessment submitted late outside of the module period (without approval) will be subject to a penalty of 5% per working day (capped at 50% i.e. a student who would have otherwise passed, cannot fail solely on late submission as per University of Liverpool guidelines).
+Any assessment submitted late outside of the module period (without an approved extension) will be subject to a penalty of 5% per working day for a maximum of 10 working days (capped at 50%).
+Submissions made 10 working days beyond the end of the module will receive a mark of zero.

-A penalty free extension to the due date, outside the module period and at least 2 weeks prior to the Module Review Board, may be granted by the Assessment Administrator (in agreement with the Module Coordinator) providing the student completes a Request for Minor Extension form (accessed via the module in Canvas).
+A penalty free extension to the due date, up to 10 working days beyond the module period, may be granted by the Assessment Administrator (in agreement with the Module Coordinator) providing the student completes a Request for Minor Extension form (accessed via the online module).
 A request can only be made within the 5 working days prior to the end of the module.

-An extension beyond the period of 2 weeks prior to Module Review Board will only be granted by the Assessment Administrator (in agreement with the Module Coordinator) to students who have approved Extenuating Circumstances on medical or other exceptional grounds.
-The student must complete a Request for Extension with Extenuating Circumstances form (accessed via the module in Canvas) submitted at least 10 working days prior to Module Review Board for approval by the Extenuating Circumstances Committee.
+An extension beyond the period of 2 weeks prior to Module Review Board will only be granted by the Assessment Administrator (vpusupport@liverpool.ac.uk), in agreement with the Module Coordinator, to students who have approved Extenuating Circumstances on medical or other exceptional grounds.
+The student must complete a Request for Extension with Extenuating Circumstances form (accessed via the module) submitted at least 10 working days prior to Module Review Board for approval by the Extenuating Circumstances Committee.